 What you say about your brand may not be what your customers hear.

 Sometimes you can be too close to your brand and what you are trying to say, may not be in the wrong language that suits your audience.

 Your cousin’s sister’s boyfriend who made a cool logo once doesn’t make him a brand expert!

-It’s great to get feedback and support from others, but when it comes to THE MOST important part of your business marketing, work with a brand agency who specialises in branding.
+It’s great to get feedback and support from others, but when it comes to THE MOST important part of your business marketing, work with a brand agency that specialises in branding.

 Getting your Brand RIGHT!